hifiberry/roomeq/doc/api.md

 - `fft_size` (integer, optional): FFT size, must be power of 2 between 64-65536 (auto-calculated if not specified)
 - `start_time` (float, optional): Start analysis at this time in seconds (default: 0)
 - `duration` (float, optional): Duration to analyze in seconds (default: entire file from start_time)
+- `normalize` (float, optional): Frequency in Hz to normalize to 0 dB (all other levels adjusted relative to this frequency)

 **Note:** Must specify either `filename` OR `filepath`, not both.